GoogleCloudPlatform/migrate-to-containers/guides/tomcat/3-migrate/README.md

 newgrp docker
 ```

 **Note:** It is useful to create a workspace for managing the migrations plans and artifacts.
-To create such workspace run the commands below:
+To create such workspace in your cloud shell environment run the commands below:
 ``` bash
 mkdir ~/m2c-petclinic
 cd ~/m2c-petclinic
 ```

 In order to speed up copying the source VMs file systems, you can create a filters file to exclude certain folders from being copied from the source VMs file system.
-The exclude filters are configured in rsync formats and you can use the command below to create a sample filters.txt file:
+The exclude filters are configured in rsync format and you can use the command below to create a sample filters.txt file:
 ``` bash
 cat > ~/filters.txt << EOF
 - /proc/*